sharkiecodes/Dash-Starter-Project---Stroud/src/README.txt

 Mouse Trail:
 Renders a mouse trail that activates when the user pans.
-This is useful for identifying
+This is useful for visually identifying when the canvas is being dragged.

 ***********************************************************************************